You can’t take too many pictures of the magnificent Parthenon

 The glass running man sculpture in Athens; about 5k from the end

 Finally when I spent a few days after the race walking around Athens, I saw loads of athletes wearing their medals.
 I’ve never seen that at home.
 Here you put your medal away and think about the next race.

 I was happy with my pacing (thanks Rassie), I had to dig deep to keep moving but considering all the photo and video stops I was really happy with my respectable 4:36 time.

 This was my first overseas marathon, and it was a fantastic experience.
 If you’re considering an overseas marathon this is a great one to pick.
-Its historic, exceptionally well organised, easy to register for, and of course you can spend a few days after the race enjoying the food and culture of Athens.
+Its historic, exceptionally well organised, easy to register for, and of course you can spend a few days after the food and culture of Athens.